 Workshops and Events

 The Centre for Digital Scholarship offers training, events and presentations for members of Leiden University on the many different aspects of digital scholarship.
-Below you will find a selection of different types of sessions that have been organised in the past or for the future.

 Events and training: past and future

 You can find announcements of specific events and upcoming dates in the library calendar.

 Here is a sample of the events we have organised in the past or which are in the pipeline: